nicinabox/boiler/guides/what-is-a-package.md

 ---
 layout: default
 title: What is a package?
-categories: guides
+permalink: what-is-a-package/
-excerpt: Unpack the mystery behind what's in a boiler package
+excerpt: Unpack the mystery behind what's in a package
 ---

 <p class="lead">
-  Simply put, Boiler packages are just Slackware packages, but with a layer of icing.
+  Boiler packages are just Slackware packages under the hood, and that's just a tarball.
 </p>

-This so-called icing is a set of conveniences, conventions, and tools that Boiler provides to make creating and consuming a package very simple.
+Boiler uses Slackware's pkgtools as a foundation and provides a set of conveniences, conventions, and tools to make creating and consuming a package very simple.

-Distributed packages are tarballs designed to be standalone-compatible with Slackware's native pkgtools.
+Distributed packages are tarballs designed to be standalone-compatible with Slackware's package system.

 A package can be anything you want to distribute.
 It could be a web app, a command line tool, daemon, or Slackware package that provides extra functionality to unRAID, like openssh.
 Think of them like the apps on your smartphone.

-## Package structure
+### Package structure

 This is a tree from the boiler package.
 Each package follows the same structure of organization.